eriknelson/arch_oryx_pro/README.md

-# System76 Onyx Pro + Arch Linux
+# System76 Oryx Pro + Arch Linux

-Arch linux installation instructions for a System76 Onyx Pro.
+Arch linux installation instructions for a System76 OryxPro.

 **DISCLAIMER:** This tutorial requires pre-release software out of the testing repos in order to work.
 You should be aware that going forwards, you will